Vibha04p/sql-business-insights/notes/ecom_schema.md

 USD	1
 INR	1

-Only USD or INR transactions are happenening.
+Only USD or INR transactions are happening.
  No null/missing values observed.

 9. shipping_carriers